Iakim/Me/elasticsearch.me.md

 ### Fragments: index distribution unit in the cluster
 ### Nodes: elasticsearch servers
 ### Replicas: are replicated fragments
+### Data Node: are servers dedicated to data
+### Master Node: are server dedicated to control

-#### 1 - The fragment must not contain more than 50GB;
+#### 1 - The fragment must not contain more than 40GB;
 #### 2 - For each fragment you have, you must have the same number of node data;
 #### 3 - For each replica you have you will need to have the same number of node data per replica;
 #### 4 - For each replica added, you must have an eligible master in the datacenter.
+#### 5 - You need three sites to complete minimum requeriments for this cases

 #### Case 1:

 The customer requested that an architer with a replica for a 110GB index be assembled.

-For that, we will need 3 node data as a primary, 3 node data as a replica and 2 masters, one with a replica and the other as a primary.
+For that, we will need 3 node data as a primary, 3 node data as a replica and 3 masters, one with a replica, other as a primary and other for complet quorum.

 Data center 1